Evaluating The Explainability of State-of-the-Art Deep Learning-based Network Intrusion Detection Systems: Experimental Results

 \subsection{Case Study- Kitsune $\times$ Mirai}

 \textbf{TRUSTEE Analysis}: The results of TRUSTEE analysis for Kitsune are shown in Table \ref{kitsune-mirai-trustee-table}.
 The \textit{sample size} refers to the fraction of the training dataset to use to train the student decision tree model. \textit{Fidelity} is defined as the R-squared value between Kitsune’s predictions and those obtained by the DT explanation.
 Using TRUSTEE with $30\%$ of the original Mirai dataset samples and no pruning results in the DT explanation which achieves 0.786 fidelity compared to Kitsune.
 Using TRUSTEE with $30\%$ of the dataset samples and top-k pruning method (setting $k = 3$) results in a DT explanation that is shown in Fig. \ref{kitsune-mirai-dt} and achieves 0.697 fidelity compared to Kitsune.
+We now explain the decision tree briefly: when the feature $HpHp\_0.01\_pcc\_0\_1$ is less than or equal to the value $147439.125$, the control passes to the left branch, whereas when the opposite is true, the control passes to the right branch. \textit{Squared error} refers to the mean-squared error between the target and predicted value for the data points covered in the tree node, \textit{samples} refers to the number of data points covered in the node and \textit{value} refers to the value of the target variable.
+Dark colored nodes with no feature names represent the leaf nodes.

 Using TRUSTEE with $30\%$ of the dataset samples and top-k pruning method (setting $k = 10$) results in a DT explanation which achieves 0.721 fidelity compared to Kitsune.
 The reduction in fidelity with pruning branches of a DT is expected since the obtained smaller trees run the risk of missing important decision branches as they prevent the consideration of any further decision branches once the stopping criterion is reached.